usgs-makerspace/wbeep-viz/PULL_REQUEST_TEMPLATE.md

 Before making a pull request
 ----------------------------
+First . . .
+- [ ] Clean the code the way Vue likes it - run 'npm run lint --fix'
 - [ ] Make sure all tests run

+Then check for accessibly compliance
+- [ ] Run WAVE plugin 508 compliance tool

+Then run Browserstack; check that application works on . . .
+- [ ] Chrome
+- [ ] Safari
+- [ ] Edge
+- [ ] Firefox
+- [ ] Samsung Internet

+Finally . . .
 - [ ] Update the changelog appropriately

 Title